slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There's nothing to writing.
 All you do is sit at a typewriter and open a vein."
 -- Red Smith*

+> *"Read a thousand books and your words will flow like a river."
+-- Virginia Woolf*

+> *"Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good."
+-- Samuel Johnson*

+> *"The person who writes for fools is always sure of a large audience."
+-- Arthur Schopenhauer*

 ### On email